TimGrt/Ansible-Best-Practices/README.md

 ## Manual build

-The project contains the source files for an MkDocs project, a *Containerfile* is provided which bundles all requirements and displays the resulting content in a webserver.
+The project contains the source files for a Zensical project, a *Containerfile* is provided which bundles all requirements and displays the resulting content in a webserver.

 Clone the project and change into the base directory, afterwards build the image: